IRafique2/calculator/README.md

 # calculator
-creating a simple calculator using streamlit as UI
+creating a simple calculator using Streamlit as UI